jaqweexp/100-days-of-code/log.md

 ### Day 14: June 17, 2017

-**Today's Progress**: Was able to show result on html instead of an alert, tried to use typed.js
+**Today's Progress**: Check Weater - Was able to show result on html instead of an alert, tried to use typed.js

 **Thoughts**: Not sure how I got this working last time when I didn't know anything about javascript. maybe i'm over thinking it?